 Cal-Am failed to meet the “preponderance of evidence” standard to demonstrate that additional IT upgrade costs related to the BT project were prudently and reasonably incurred.

-Cal-Am’s request for recovery of $1,869,468 and $2,243,632 in expenses it spent in 2014 and 2015, respectively, in its rate base for the Information Technology upgrade capital projects related to the Business Transformation project should be disallowed.
+Cal-Am’s request for recovery of $1.455 million and $1.609 million in capital expenses it spent in 2014 and 2015, respectively, for the Business Transformation Information Technology project should be disallowed.

 The allocation factor for 2018 should be changed to reflect American Water’s recent acquisitions and the subsequent decrease in Cal-Am’s proportion of American Water’s customers.